-One subject is also accredited by LEADR (or any other Recognised Mediator Accreditation Body) - LB5501 Mediation.
-This subject covers the education and training requirements of the National Mediator Accreditation Standards - students must also pass the competency assessment for Accreditation as a mediator under the National Standards, (this is not part of the JCU subject).
+One subject within this course is accredited by LEADR (or any other Recognised Mediator Accreditation Body) - LB5501 Facilitative Mediation Practice.
+This subject covers the education and training requirements of the National Mediator Accreditation Standards – to gain accreditation students must also pass the competency assessment for Accreditation as a mediator under the National Standards, (this is not part of the JCU subject).

 One subject is also accredited by Conflict Coaching International - LB5527 Conflict Coaching.
 This subject covers the education and training requirements for accreditation as a REAL Conflict Coach through Conflict Coaching International.
 Students also need to complete a portfolio and a video-recorded competency-based assessment (this is not part of the JCU subject).

 Completion of an AQF level 7 bachelor degree from this or another university; or

 Other qualifications or practical experience recognised by the Deputy Vice-Chancellor, Division of Tropical Environments and Societies, as equivalent to the above.

 Applicants of non-English speaking backgrounds must meet the English language proficiency requirements of Band 2 – Schedule II of the JCU Admissions Policy or have successfully completed an AQF 8 qualification from James Cook University within the previous two (2) years.